ruishanteo/cheatsheets/notes/cs2103t/cs2103t-notes.md

 }
 ```

--   if-else class of statemets should have the following form:
+-   if-else class of statements should have the following form:

 ```java
 if (condition) {